Rohan-Ari/Rohan-Ari/README.md

-Hello, My name is Rohan Ari
+Hello, My name is Rohan Ari.
 I am a BS Computer Engineering Major at the University of Pittsburgh